Editor in Chief: Dr. Garey Fox, North Carolina State University, Raleigh, NC

 This peer-reviewed journal publishes applications of engineering and technology research that address agricultural, food, and biological systems problems.
 Submissions must include results of practical experiences, tests, or trials presented in a manner and style that will allow easy adaptation by others; results of reviews or studies of installations or applications with substantially new or significant information not readily available in other refereed publications; or a description of successful methods of techniques of education, outreach, or technology transfer.

 Read our journal descriptions to see which one is best for your content.
-Articles types include research, research briefs, review, frontier, editorial, and perspective.
+Article types include research, research briefs, review, frontier, editorial, and perspective.
 You may also initiate a special collection or participate in an existing open special collection.

-Applied Engineering in Agriculture six times a year.
+ASABE publishes Applied Engineering in Agriculture six times a year.
 Open Access may be purchased for your article.

 Read about publishing in Navigating the Publication Process: An ASABE Journals’ Perspective.
 Review the 2019 journal survey results in Changes to ASABE Journals Guided by Member Feedback.

-Discount for Publishing Your AIM 2021 Presentation in Our Journals
+Discount for Publishing Your AIM 2024 Presentation in Our Journals

 Editor's Choice